victorelgersma/blog/_posts/2025-08-13-sshing-into-a-server.md

+---
-# SSHing into a server
+title: SSH'ing into a server
+---

 Use the ssh command and pass in your public key, as well as the IP address of the machine you want to log in to.